Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 #install.packages("FNN")
 library(FNN)

-#setting parameter k for number of nearest neighbours
+#setting parameter k for the maximum number of nearest neighbours to test for
 k = 3000
 k = k + 1